Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Are you running your business or is it running you?

 If you were to take a two-week vacation with your family, how would you spend your time while you were out of the office?
 What would happen to your business while you were gone?
 Would you spend the whole time on your phone or laptop answering emails and putting out fires?
 Is your team unable to function without you being in contact with them?
-Would your “vacation” cause you more stress because you’re not in the office?
+Would your vacation cause you more stress because you’re not in the office?

-What is a business owner?
+Are you a business owner?

-When we use the words “business owner,” meaning one who individually or with partners is in control of monetary and operational decision-making, we are talking about a true sense of ownership.
+When we use the words business owner, meaning one who individually or with partners is in control of monetary and operational decision-making, we are talking about a true sense of ownership.
 The business owner has ultimate control over the company and decides what to delegate and to whom.

 To gather whether you are a business owner or operator, it all comes down to one question: Are you running your business, or is your business running you?
 To determine the answer to this question, ask yourself the following: Are you able to be strategic, or are you doing the same things over and over because you’re too busy to create an atmosphere of innovation?
 Are you able to step back and see the bigger picture?
 Or are you caught in the weeds because your team can’t effectively run the ship without you?